HigherOrderCO/Kind/DOCUMENTATION.md

 {"beta":114,"copy":1294}
 ```

-to evaluate it with our fast affine runtime, but you'll lose information like variable
+to evaluate it with our fast runtime, but you'll lose
-names and logs. `HelloWorld/main` and `HelloWorld` are synonymous.
+information like variable names and logs.
+Affine terms are
+those that never use a lambda-bound variable more than once.
+The type-checker will inform you if your term is allowed.

-Formality also has an optimal interaction net runtime that you can run with:
+Formality also has an optimal interaction net runtime that
+you can run with:

 ```haskell
 $ fm -o HelloWorld